-- (b) The following paragraph 1a is inserted: - "1a.
+(b) The following paragraph 1a is inserted:

+"1a.
 By way of derogation from paragraph 1, only institutions identified as resolution entities, that are also G-SII or are part of a G-SII and that do not have subsidiaries shall comply with the requirement laid down in Article 92a on an individual basis.

-Only material subsidiaries of a non-EU G-SII that are not subsidiaries of an EU parent institution, that are not resolution entities and that do not have subsidiaries shall comply with Article 92b on an individual basis.".
+Material subsidiaries of a non-EU G-SII shall comply with Article 92b on an individual basis where they meet all of the following conditions: